 Utilities need to be connected so the inspector can test things like water flow, electrical outlets, water heaters, furnace, air conditioning, and so on.
 Without the utilities connected, the home inspector will have no choice but to either reschedule or suggest inspection by a specialist.

 Appliances that are not connected to water, power, oil, or gas cannot be turned on by the home inspector.
 All appliances should be working properly, and abandoned appliances should be removed.

 In the Winter, try to provide a path around your house.
 In the Summer, clear away any overgrowth or dead branches that come into contact with the home.

 This may seem silly, but make sure the house number is visible from the street.
 People are going to need to check out the house, so you'll want to make sure they can find it without any trouble.

-Bartee Inspections provides pre-listing home inspections in Southeast Texas including New Waverly, Huntsville, Conroe, The Woodlands, Spring, Cleveland, Livingston, Madisonville, Centerville, Buffalo, Bryan/College Station, Navasota, Brenham, Bellville, Sealy, and surrounding areas.
+Bartee Inspections provides pre-listing home inspections in Southeast Texas including Houston, New Waverly, Huntsville, Conroe, The Woodlands, Spring, Cleveland, Livingston, Madisonville, Centerville, Buffalo, Bryan/College Station, Navasota, Brenham, Bellville, Sealy, and surrounding areas.
 Not sure if that's you?
 Give us a call at (936) 443-8235 or send us an email.